tigera/docs/calico-enterprise/threat/web-application-firewall.mdx

 #### {{site.prodname}} WAF implementation

-{{site.prodname}} WAF is deployed in your cluster as an Envoy daemonset. {{site.prodname}} proxies selected service traffic through Envoy, checking HTTP requests using the industry standard ModSecurity module.
+{{site.prodname}} WAF is deployed in your cluster as an Envoy daemonset. {{site.prodname}} proxies selected service traffic through Envoy, checking HTTP requests using the industry-standard ModSecurity module.

 ### Before you begin